facebook-csharp-sdk/facebook-windows-phone-sample/README.md

 This sample demonstrates the use of Facebook C# SDK v6 as a Windows Phone 7 Application.

 _Note: This sample does not necessarily demonstrate the best use but rather features of using Facebook C# SDK on a Windows Phone 7 app.
-Always remember to handle exceptions_
+Always remember to handle exceptions._

 # Getting started